ajbudhi/Airline_Startup_Project/README.md

 ## Data Analysis

-Through an outside resource, we determined that the best way to start is through reputation.
+Through an outside resource, we determined that the best way to start was through reputation.
 Hence, we decided to restrict our exploration to the top 4 airplane manufacturers, and they are Beechcraft, Airbus, Boeing, and Bombardier.

 We first added a new column 'Year' to better filter according to year.
 We then filtered the data to only include accidents after the year 2002 and that occurred in the United States only.